amrvac/amrvac/doc/par.md

 trivially handled using a so-called pi-periodic boundary treatment, where periodicity across the pole comes from the grid cell diagonally across the pole, i.e. displaced over pi instead of 2 pi.
-These are automatically recognized from the typeaxial setting, and the corresponding range in angle phi must span 2 pi for cylindrical, and theta must then start at zero (to include the north pole) and/or end at pi (for the south pole) for spherical grids.
+These are automatically recognized from the coordinate setting, and the corresponding range in angle phi must span 2 pi for cylindrical, and theta must then start at zero (to include the north pole) and/or end at pi (for the south pole) for spherical grids.
 The user just needs to set the typeboundary as if the singular axis is a